Niagara Fallsview Casino Resort: History

 Planning for the resort began in 1998, when Falls Management Group L.C. was selected to develop a new casino destination for Ontario.
 The site chosen had previously hosted infrastructure for the Ontario Power Company, as well as a segment of the Canadian Pacific Railway's Montrose Subdivision.
 Construction began in 2001, and the resort officially opened three years later on June 10, 2004.

 On June 11, 2019, Mohegan, previously known as Mohegan Gaming and Entertainment, assumed operational control of both Fallsview and Casino Niagara through a 21-year agreement with OLG.
 This marked Mohegan’s first expansion into the Canadian gaming market.

 In August 2022, the OLG Stage at Fallsview Casino opened after years of pandemic-related delays.
 The $130 million, 5,000-seat venue has since become a major entertainment hub for the region, complementing the existing 1,500-seat Avalon Theatre.

 Beginning in 2022, Fallsview became the taping location for the revival of Canada's Got Talent, with Season 2 filmed at the Avalon Theatre and Season 3 moving to the OLG Stage.

 Grounds

 The Fallsview resort complex spans approximately 2500000 sqft.
 Its gaming floor occupies 200000 sqft and includes over 130 gaming tables and more than 3,500 slot machines.
-The complex features 18 restaurants, a 372-room luxury hotel, a shopping galleria with 30 retailers, one nightclub, and a 15000 sqft spa and fitness center.
+The complex features 18 restaurants, a 372-room luxury hotel, a shopping galleria with 30 retailers, one nightclub, and a 15000 sqft spa and fitness centre.

 The complex incorporates architectural elements from the early 20th-century Ontario Power Company building, including preserved exterior walls from the original transformer station.
 The current Grand Hall convention space occupies the area once used for electrical infrastructure.

 Prominent performance venues on-site include the Avalon Theatre and the newer OLG Stage, which now hosts major touring acts and televised productions.